 Oh shit oh fuck oh holy fucking mamajama.

-Due to the Fuckrising, Peter’s aura now looked like a holographic version of the anime robo-suits he loved so much.
-He felt his breath catch in his throat (it wasn’t real, only a simulation—his body and psyche had been stripped down to their vibrational essence and mingled together), and squeezed his eyes tightly shut as the countless dimensions blitzed his mind.
-Thankfully, his psychedelically enhanced aura did its job: it protected him from the unchecked blast of the interplanar ecosystem.
+Peter’s aura now looked like a holographic version of an anime robo-suit.
+He felt his breath catch in his throat (the feeling of respiration wasn’t real, only a simulation—his body and psyche had been stripped down to their vibrational essence and mingled together), and squeezed his eyes tightly shut as countless dimensions blitzed his mind.
+Thankfully, his psychedelically boosted auric immune system did its job: it protected him from the unchecked blast of the interplanar ecosystem.

 Okay, Peter.
 He opened his eyes and took a “breath.”
 Concentrate.